As an Armourer, you will learn how to safely dismantle, diagnose and repair all of the weapons used by the New Zealand Army.

 Job on deployment

 Armourers are deployed on a variety of overseas exercises and missions primarily in support of other units.
-Recent deployments include Afghanistan and Timor-Lesté.
+Recent deployments include Afghanistan, Iraq and Timor-Lesté.
 While on deployment you will provide weapon maintenance and minor engineering support for the mission.